-A one off placeholder for charity and voluntary sector has been added in 17/18 as increased numbers of users may be directed towards them.
-We will carry out a review in 17/18 to assess the impact and whether we would need to provide additional funding for this sector.
+A placeholder for charity and voluntary sector sustainability has been added for 18/19 and 19/20 as it is expected that increased numbers of users will be directed towards the voluntary and community sector.
+The aim of this funding is to be able to provide one-off support to the sector to become more sustainable, e.g. volunteer recruitment, long-term fundraising initiatives.
+We will carry out a review in 17/18 to assess the impact and whether we would need to provide the additional funding for this sector.